-Also check out playback authorization feature set which allows controlling playback connections with external handler.
+Check playback authorization feature set which allows controlling playback connections with external handler.

 The Paranoid’s Guide to Internet Video Streaming by Thomas Gires is very useful to see real-life example of using pay-per-view feature set for HLS re-streaming via light-weight edge.

 The debugging handler and interface allows receiving data from servers and viewing results via your browser.
 Use it to see what requests will come from your server instances to your own handler.

 Q: How can I use mutual authorization with PPV?

 Mutual authorization is the way your handler and your media server can make sure they interact with legit and authorized counterpart.

 First you need to enable mutual authorization.
 Check the screenshot in Section 2 for "Enable mutual authorization" checkbox.

 Once it's enabled, the designated media server will start sending additional parameters: "Signature" and "Puzzle" in addition to existing "ID".

 "Signature" is what your handler need to check to make sure that is was your server who sent it.

 Signature = BASE64(MD5(ID + Puzzle + Token))